Kahn Project Fellowships

 Participating in Projects

-The Kahn Institute invites Smith faculty to apply for one of two new research fellowships, described below.
-These fellowships are not affiliated with a specific Kahn project; rather they are intended to support and/or foster research deriving from or connected in some way to past project participation.
+The Kahn Institute offers two annual fellowships not affiliated with a specific Kahn project, but rather to support and/or foster research deriving from or connected to past project participation, as follows:

 Kahn Alumnae Fellowship

-Smith faculty members who have participated in a Kahn Institute semester-long or yearlong project in the past three years (since 2012) are invited to apply for a Kahn Alumnae Fellowship for the purpose of funding research related to or extended from their project during their Kahn participation.
+Smith faculty members who have participated in a Kahn Institute semester-long or yearlong project in the past three years are eligible for the Kahn Alumnae Fellowship, whch is intended for the purpose of funding research related to or extended from their project during Kahn participation.

 The Marjorie Senechal Emeriti Fellowship

-Smith emeriti faculty who have participated in a Kahn Institute semester-long or yearlong project are invited to apply for the Marjorie Senechal Emeriti Fellowship for the purpose of funding research related to or extended from their project during Kahn participation.
+Smith emeriti faculty who have participated in a Kahn Institute semester-long or yearlong project are eligible for the Marjorie Senechal Fellowship, intended for the purpose of funding research related to or extended from their project during Kahn participation.